 What Does a Dental Hygienist Do?

-Good dental health is a team effort.
-Dental hygienists provide preventative oral care under a dentist's supervision.
-They clean patients' teeth, take X-rays and examine patients' mouths for signs of gingivitis and other diseases.
+Hygienists provide preventative oral care under a dentist's supervision.
+They clean patients' teeth, take X-rays and examine patients' mouths for signs of gingivitis (gum disease) and other problems.
 Hygienists also teach patients how to maintain good oral health, including proper brushing and flossing.

-- Clean patients’ teeth by removing stains, calculus and plaque (the hard and soft deposits) from all surfaces of the teeth
+- Clean patients’ teeth by removing stains, calculus (tartar) and plaque (the hard and soft deposits) from all teeth surfaces

 - Apply protective substances to the teeth such as sealants and fluorides